VoAnhPhi/SONA_SPACE-Client/README.md

+## About SONA SPACE

+In the rapidly growing creative and media industry, there is an increasing demand for flexible workspaces that offer full amenities and also support creative activities such as photography and videography.
+However, not all studios today can provide both a comfortable living environment and professional photography services.

+This creates a need for a versatile space solution that combines relaxation comforts with creative services, meeting all customer requirements.

+SONA SPACE was born with the mission to provide premium rental studio spaces, fully equipped for rest, living, and working, while also offering professional photography services.
+Our goal is to deliver the most convenient and perfect experience for our customers.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.